VeitchM/fileWatcherServer/README.md

 # File watcher server

-## Descriptions
+## Description

-It mounts a server which watches changes on files in a directory, if any change is made, it shows the file changed
+This server monitors file changes in a specified directory.
+When a change is detected, it displays the details of the modified file.

-## Use
+## Usage

 ### Initialization

-Set the serverConfig.ts file to the wanted values then:
+Configure the server using the serverConfig.ts file with your desired settings, then initialize the project:

 ```npm install```